-Destination Journey Time (mins) Existing PT Journey Time (mins)
+Destination Journey (mins) Time Existing Time (mi Journey

 Gloucester 9 22

 Bristol 45 90

 Given that the area South of Gloucester is on the Bristol and Gloucester line section of the inter-regional route a new two through-platform station would be the obvious infrastructure intervention here.
 Typically, based on evidence from recent new stations, a new two platform station can be expected to cost between 10 and 20 million pounds: not accounting for inflation.